takasuzuki87/starter-academic-TS/content/en/event/2015_01/index.md

 ---
-title: “Studying Abroad - Building a Career after a Master’s Degree”
+title: Studying Abroad - Building a Career after a Master’s Degree

 event: Presentation at an event by the [Japanese Graduate Student Association in the United States](https://gakuiryugaku.net/english)
 event_url: # https://example.org